Anthony9811/AutomationExercise_SeleniumTests/README.md

 It's built on the **Page Object Model (POM)** architecture to ensure high maintainability and code reusability, serving as a robust portfolio piece that demonstrates best practices in web automation.

-### ⚠️Special Note On Test Runs
+## ⚠️Special Note On Test Runs
-The websites shows advertisements at the bottom with varying sizes, which results in inconsistencies with some tests that sometimes fail due to this in one run, but are successful when they run a second time, so it is likely that some of them don't pass due to the 'Element click intercepted' exception.
-Tried different ways to solve it, but sadly the ads still appear anyway.
+### The websites shows advertisements at the bottom with varying sizes, which results in inconsistencies with some tests that sometimes fail due to this in one run, but are successful when they run a second time, so it is likely that some of them don't pass due to the 'Element click intercepted' exception.
+Unfortunately, this also means that if a test creates an account that and it fails somewhere after it's created and before it's deleted, then future tests that require registration will also fail unless the account is deleted.
+If necessary, the credentials are `tau@testmail.com` & `password`.
+Tried different ways to solve the ads issue, but sadly they still show up.

 # 🛠️ Technology Stack
 * **Language**: Java 17+.
 * **Test Framework**: TestNG.
 * **Automation Tool**: Selenium WebDriver.
+* **Reporting**: ExtentReports (Generates rich, interactive HTML reports).
 * **Architecture**: Page Object Model (POM).
 * **Build Tool**: Maven.